YulinCHEN-CS/IFRC_WhatNow/README.md

 + **Params** : *key* and *value*

   + Select inside the content database for a specific key and its matching value
+  + If there is something wrong with database, respond status 500
   + Note: Since mysql not supporting array type, all array are joined with special character '\~|\~'.
 If you want to search with array type as value, please connect all your elements with '\~|\~'.
 But select function contains array recovering stages.

 + Sample GET request: